 Each student shall demonstrate accomplishment of the standards in reading, writing, science, social studies, and mathematics adopted by the State Board of Education.
-Students will be required to meet or exceed the minimal criteria established on the Arizona's Instrument to Measure Standards (AIMS) assessment.
-This test will be given in the spring of a student's Sophomore year with additional opportunities available during their Junior and Senior years, should they fail to demonstrate competency at the end of their Sophomore year.
-Passing all portions of the AIMS is a requirement for graduation.
 Students should verify their graduation requirements every year with the high school office.

 High School General Rules on Classes/Courses/Credit